Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 IRS Schedule C (Form 1040)

-If you’ve set up a different business entity, check with your CPA to confirm which tax return you should file.
+If you’ve set up a different business entity, such as an LLC or S corporation, check with your CPA to confirm which tax return you should file.

 IRS Schedule SE (Form 1040)

 DoorDash drivers should use Schedule SE to report freelance income and calculate the self-employment tax liability.
-You’ll also need to pay income taxes, but you can deduct half of your self-employment tax
+You’ll also need to pay income taxes, but you can deduct half of your 15.3% self-employment tax.

 IRS Form 1040-ES

 The IRS requires taxpayers to pay taxes throughout the year, not just when filing their tax returns.
-Freelancers who receive 1099s must make quarterly income tax payments to avoid fines and penalties.
+Freelancers who receive 1099s must make quarterly income tax payments to avoid fines and penalties if they expect to owe at least $1,000 in federal income taxes.

 Use Form 1040-ES, Estimated Taxes for Individuals, to calculate and pay quarterly taxes.
 The form includes payment vouchers and instructions for filing online.

 When you work with 1-800Accountant, your dedicated accountant can monitor your income throughout the year.
-We’ll make accurate, timely quarterly tax payments so you can avoid penalties.
+Accurate, timely quarterly tax payments ensure compliance while avoiding penalties.

 Documentation DoorDash Drivers Should Keep

-The IRS can audit taxpayers’ returns for up to three years (or longer, in some situations).
-To prepare for an audit, Dashers should save support for their business tax returns
+The IRS can audit taxpayers’ returns for up to three years (or longer, in some cases).
+To prepare for an audit, Dashers should save support for their business tax returns.

 Keep the following documents in addition to your other income tax return paperwork: